tramex/tramex/docs/src/development.md

 ## Tips

-To check the code style, you can run the following command :
+To check the code style, you can run the following command:

 ```bash
 cargo clippy